openresty/lua-nginx-module/README.markdown

 So if the total number of workers is `N`, then this method may return a number between 0 and `N - 1` (inclusive).

-This function returns meaningful values only for NGINX 1.9.1+.
-With earlier versions of NGINX, it always returns `nil`.
+This function returns meaningful values only for Nginx 1.9.1+.
+With earlier versions of Nginx, it always returns `nil`.

 See also [ngx.worker.count](#ngxworkercount).